 - Power Inequality Abuse: This umbrella term refers to things like clergy-parishioner abuse and therapist-patient abuse.
 Because of the trust which must exist, the resulting abuse injuries are much more severe.
 Additionally, it is usually impossible for victims to consent in these situations.

 In some situations, abuse victims must first turn to a government agency, such as the Equal Employment Opportunity Commission, for relief.
-In other situations, they may instantly partner with a Los Angeles sexual abuse attorney.
+In other situations, they may instantly partner with a California Sexual Abuse Attorney.
 More on that below.